alexChurkin/TruckRemoteServer/README.md

 3) Сopy the **TruckRemoteServer** folder wherever you want
 4) Launch **TruckRemoteServer.exe** and agree to install the telemetry plugin for ETS2/ATS

+NOTE: Sometimes it's important to turn off your antivirus built-in firewall so the Windows firewall suggest you to allow TRS connect to LAN.

 Enjoy using!